 Kilometers can be extended with an extra loops in Prachovské skály rock labyrinth.

 After visiting the ruins of the Gothic castle Pařez and reaching the Mladějov village, you enter the romantic valley of the Žehrovka river.
 During the walk through the wooded valley you will experience the tranquility of nature and the beauty of the ponds.

 Day 4 Back to the Middle Ages, ‘Old Witch’ & ‘Beautiful Virgin’

-Overnight: Štekl hotel, Hrubá skála castle (upgrade accomm., at least two nights are required during summer months June, July, August.
-Booking a room in this hotel requires adjustment of hiking route on day 5 6.
+Overnight: Štekl hotel or Hrubá skála castle hotel (at least two nights are required during summer months June, July, August.
+Booking a room in this hotel requires adjustment of hiking route on day 5 and 6.